An Ayurvedic Approach to Losing Weight

 Nasya should not be performed by pregnant women or during menstruation.
 If this practice is new to you, please watch our short instructional video on How To Do Nasya.

 - Nasal Rinse

-If you find that your nasal passages feel dry afterwards, you can use your pinky finger to lubricate the nostrils with a bit of Sesame Oil or Ghee when you’re finished, or at another time of day.
+If you find that your nasal passages feel dry afterward, you can use your pinky finger to lubricate the nostrils with a bit of Sesame Oil or Ghee when you’re finished, or at another time of day.
 If this practice is new to you, please watch our short instructional video on Using a Nasal Rinse Cup.

 Practice Udvartana.
-This practice of massaging the body with a powder (like chickpea flour), stimulates and moves the lymph, balances kapha, further encourages circulation, liquefies fat, and helps to remove excess oil from the skin following abhyanga.11
+This practice of massaging the body with a powder (like chickpea flour), stimulates and moves the lymph, balances kapha, further encourages circulation, liquefies fat, and helps remove excess oil from the skin following abhyanga.11

 The above practices can be done daily, or just occasionally.
-Either way, they will support both weight-loss and overall wellness.
+Either way, they will support both weight loss and overall wellness.

 By Way of Encouragement